YAMLcase/docker-steamcmd-wincore/README.md

 [Chocolatey](https://chocolatey.org) is *the* package manager for Windows.

 ### SteamCMD
-Chocolatey is used to install [SteamCMD](https://developer.valvesoftware.com/wiki/SteamCMD) from the [Chocolatey SteamCMD](https://chocolatey.org/packages/steamcmd) Package.
+Chocolatey is used to install [SteamCMD](https://developer.valvesoftware.com/wiki/SteamCMD) from the [Chocolatey SteamCMD](https://chocolatey.org/packages/steamcmd) Package and is stored where Chocolatey normally stores things.

 Since this is an image used to create other images, there are no applicable volume or port mappings.